nikbearbrown/AI4ED/Chat with website - RAG Project/Readme.md

    ```
 4. Initialise environment variables:

-   Create .env file in the root directory and initialize the keys for OpenAI and Pinecone as shown in dummyenv file
+   Create .env file in the root directory and initialize the keys for OpenAI and Pinecone as shown in dummy_env file

 4. Run the Streamlit Application:
    ```bash